NESCent/hip_hack_howto/manuscript.md

 A number of approaches have been explored to sustain the follow-up activities focused on tangible deliverables:
 * Mailing lists established during the pre-engagement phases are maintained alive and used to continue communication, solicit engagement and advertise results
 * Several hackathon relied on the use of wikis to track ideas, activities, deliverables; follow-up activities have often centered around continuing populating the wiki pages with results and accomplishments
-* In at least one hackathon, a follow-up distributed hackathon was organized, where participants committed one entire day to work on the project remotely (at their home institutions), with regular scheduled interactions (e.g., through Google Hangouts).
+* In at least one hackathon, a follow-up distributed hackathon was organized, where participants committed one entire day to work on the project remotely (at their home institutions), with regular scheduled interactions (*e.g.*, through Google Hangouts).
 The goal was to encourage continued development of the artifacts started during the hackathon.
-* It has been common practice for subsets of participants (typically led by the project leaders) to assemble the achievements of the hackathon project in a manuscript (e.g., the Phylotastic manuscript, which collected as authors the majority of the participants to the Phylotastic I hackathon) or in presentations/sessions at relevant conferences (e.g., the presentations about different aspects of the Phylotastic II hackathon at iEvoBio 2013).
+* It has been common practice for subsets of participants (typically led by the project leaders) to assemble the achievements of the hackathon project in a manuscript (*e.g.*, the Phylotastic manuscript, which collected as authors the majority of the participants to the Phylotastic I hackathon) or in presentations/sessions at relevant conferences (*e.g.*, the presentations about different aspects of the Phylotastic II hackathon at iEvoBio 2013).
-* Ideas for broader developments often arise as the result of the activities of the hackathon, leading to the development of grant proposals to support them (e.g., to hire graduate students or professional programmers to scale-up implementations and applications).
+* Ideas for broader developments often arise as the result of the activities of the hackathon, leading to the development of grant proposals to support them (*e.g.*, to hire graduate students or professional programmers to scale-up implementations and applications).

 See also the discussion below ("Achieving tangible working products") on participant composition and its potential to affect post-hackathon momentum and output.

 # Results and Discussion

+## Challenges of building a leadership team
+Arlin?

+Some ideas:
+* Leadership team members are often selected among more established and senior researchers.
+The benefit is that they have a greater level of awareness of the community and may provide better guidance in the scoping of the problem and in the identification of effective participants.
+On the other hand, more senior researchers tend to have an extensive agenda of commitments, which detracts from the necessary dedication required by the organization of an hackathon event - which is highly focused, intense over an extended period of time, and guided by rigid deadlines.
+* Commitments of LT members tend to change rapidly, leading to shift in focus and in the level of engagement.
+There have been instances where LT members had to abandon the LT due to sudden

 ## Growing community
-* Found that electing all participants by invitation is ineffective (ex.
-Japan hackathons needed more expectation management)
+As discussed elsewhere in this document, direct invitation serves an important function in targeting expertise and increasing diversity, but we find it is too community limiting as a general strategy.
+Choosing participants, at least in part, from an open pool is extremely important if one of the goals of the hackathon is to grow the community.
+Much like Gordon conferences, invitation-only hackathons (e.g., the Japan hackathons) have a danger of stratifying individuals into the invited in-crowd and the ignored out-crowd.

 ### Make people feel welcome; encourage people
 Actions taken during three different stages are critical to creating a  welcoming atmosphere.
 First, when crafting recruitment materials and  deciding where to target advertisements, remember that hackathons are not just for gurus.
 Dial back on the technical language (in the advertisement materials), and make the big picture clear.
 Specify non-programmer roles (e.g., "subject-matter expert", "use-case consultant"), and avoid implicitly equating participants with programmers (*e.g.*, don't refer to  participants as "programmers" or "coders").